cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Decrypt(ct, tag, ad, key, nonce)
 ~~~

-The `Decrypt` function of the parallel modes is similar to the AEGIS-128L and AEGIS-256 `Decrypt` function, but processes `R` bits per update.
+The `Decrypt` function of AEGIS-128X and AEGIS-256X is similar to, respectively, the AEGIS-128L and AEGIS-256 `Decrypt` function, but processes `R` bit input blocks per update.

 Steps: